dan-lund/diamond/README.md

-# Diamond 💎 Easy speaker diarisation and recognition
+# Diamond 💎 Easy speaker diarisation and identification

 A full-stack app that detects who spoke when in an audio file.
 Includes a Speaker Bank to identify known voices using cosine similarity on voice embeddings.